kean/Nuke/Documentation/NukeUI.docc/AnimatedImages.md

 The frames are decoded at the priority of the screen.
 With two frames of read-ahead, every decode is one the display is about to wait for, and the decoder is paced by playback – one frame per frame shown – rather than by how much memory there is, which is what keeps a wall of animations from turning into CPU-bound work.

-Every animation in the process is driven by a single display link, which runs while any of them is playing and asks for no more than the fastest one needs – a 10 fps GIF asks for 20 Hz rather than the 120 the display is capable of.
+Each player is driven by a display link of its own, which runs while the player is playing and asks for no more than its animation needs – a 10 fps GIF asks for 20 Hz rather than the 120 the display is capable of.
+The system folds every link in the process into one wakeup per refresh, so a screen of them costs what one does.

 ## Topics